 Genesis 19:35-38).
 According to Nehemiah 2:19, three Arabs (as we would call them all today) opposed Nehemiah in the rebuilding of the walls of Jerusalem: Sanballat the Horonite and Tobiah the Ammonite official, and Geshem the Arab.
 (Also Nehemiah 6:1-2.)
 As for Sanballat's

 In Psalm 83:1-8, the Psalmist Asaph laments the ongoing animosity of neighboring nations toward Israel.
 Note how closely verse 6 juxtaposes the Ishmaelites and the Edomites: The tents of Edom and the Ishmaelites.
 They are also the first ones mentioned of the nations named in verses 6-8, several of which are Arabic.
-Verse four is worthy of note: They have said, "Come, and let us wipe them out as a nation, that the name of Israel be remembered no more" - a refrain repeated daily today within those very nations!
+Verse four is worthy of note: They have said, "Come, and let us wipe them out as a nation, that the name of Israel be remembered no more" - a refrain repeated often within those very nations today!
 Also Ezekiel 35:1-5 and Obadiah 10-14.

 4. Arab Anti-Semitism and Islam

 Islam was founded on the visions of an Arab, Mohammed, and were written down and eventually compiled into the Islamic holy book, the Qur'an.
 In light of the prophecies that [Ishmael's] hand shall be against every man, . . . and he shall dwell over against all his brethren (Genesis 16:12, ASV), and that the enmity of the Edomites toward Israel is an everlasting enmity (Ezekiel 35:5), it flows naturally that the Qur'an encourages anti-Semitic sentiment and violence, and so it does:

 The first clause of the statement is consistent with the fact that most Arabs believe that Ishmael was the covenant son of Abraham, not Isaac.